henry-h22/Script_Selection/readme.md

 Hi everyone I'm doing a course on speech synthesis and for part of my project I'm implementing a greedy algorithm that tries to create an optimal ordering of a set of utterances such that for every new utterance in the list we get the maximum number of new diphones. thanks bye.

-My notes are all here, I went a bit crazy.
 The final product-- the report, as well as demo audios of the final system built in Festival, are in the Report folder.

 <!---
+# My notes are all here, I went a bit crazy.

 Next steps:

 determine hypotheses, finalize methodology, run it, WRITE DOWN numbers and SAVE AND LABEL figures!!